How to Make Easy Oven Baked Beef Ribs

 Instructions

-• Preheat your oven to 275ยฐF (150ยฐC).
-Line a baking pan with foil for easy cleanup if you like.
+next day, remove ribs from the fridge and let come to room temperature for 30โ€“45 minutes.
+Preheat your oven to 275ยฐF (150ยฐC).
+Line a baking pan with foil for easier cleanup.

-• Rest for 5 minutes, and serve with extra sauce on the side.
+Let ribs rest for 5 minutes, and serve with extra sauce on the side.
 This is perfect with coleslaw

 Video